-4.16.12 Unless fully enclosed by construction with an FRR of no less than that required for the fire separation, any air duct passing through a fire separation shall be equipped with a fire damper which, in the event of duct failure or collapse due to fire, closes the opening through the separation.
-The fire damper shall have an FRR of no less than that of the fire separation, except that a fire damper is not required to have an insulation rating.
+- 4.16.12 Unless fully enclosed by construction with an FRR of no less than that required for the fire separation, any air duct passing through a fire separation shall be equipped with a fire damper which, in the event of duct failure or collapse due to fire, closes the opening through the separation.
+The fire damper shall have an FRR of no less than that of the fire separation, except that the damper blade is not required to have: - a) An insulation rating if means to prevent combustible materials being placed closer than 300 mm to the the fire damper and air duct are provided, or b) A structural adequacy rating.

 The fire damper shall be capable of being readily accessed for servicing.